henry2004y/Ganymede/shocks.md

 Parallel shocks are more special in that the magnetic field strength remains unchanged so the equations effectively describe pure gasdynamic solutions.
 [Kuznetsov & A.I.Osin, 2018][Kuznetsov2018] presents a simplified solution in a 1D parallel shock case with parallel and perpendicular thermal energy heat fluxes $S_\parallel$ and $S_\perp$ included.
 Note again the original CGL theory assumes 0 heat fluxes.

+## Location of Shock

+In the observation comparison paper [Slavin and Holzer, 1981](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/JA086iA13p11401), they concluded that the variations in shock stand-off distance and shape are ordered by the sonic Mach number and not other Mach numbers involve magnetic field.
+In other words, they think the bow shock is a gasdynamic structure.

+However, even in neutral fluid theory, the determination of shock location as well as shape is still a research problem.
+Imagine the simplest scenario where there is a static ball in the air with infinite mass.
+Assuming purely homogenous air with known density, velocity and pressure in the upstream, can you tell me the exact location of shock stand-off distance with pen and paper?

 ### Anisotropy in the solar wind

 Observationally, Pioneer 6 showed that the ion temperature anisotropy in the solar wind at 1AU generally has $T_\parallel > T_\perp$[^pioneer6].
 It may possibly be explained by the conservation of the 1st adiabatic invariant [Scarf+, 1967][Scarf1967][^oldpaper].